makeworld-the-better-one/fmrl/spec.md

 A single [fully-qualified](https://www.unicode.org/reports/tr51/#def_qualified_emoji_character) emoji, as defined by Unicode.

 Servers MUST validate this.
-Clients MUST validate this, both when setting and getting statuses.
+Clients MUST validate this when setting statuses, and SHOULD when getting statuses.

 The only way to validate emojis is to compare them to a list of all emojis.
 A list of all valid emojis with code points can be found [here](https://unicode.org/Public/emoji/14.0/emoji-test.txt).
 Note the emoji version number in the URL, that can be changed to find the new file as new versions are released.
 Also note that list contains emojis that are not fully-qualified.